isomerpages/govtech-stp/_atp-australia/00c-atp-faq.md

 Please also note that if the visitor's test result is confirmed to be positive, all persons who had shared the same room with the visitor, as well as those identified to be a close contact, will be issued a Quarantine Order by the Singapore Ministry of Health (MOH).

-#### 21. Do children need to undergo a On-arrival COVID-19 PCR test?
+#### 21. Do children need to undergo an on-arrival COVID-19 PCR test?

-Children aged 12 or younger in that calendar year are not required to undergo a on-arrival COVID-19 PCR test.
+Children aged 12 or younger in that calendar year are not required to undergo an on-arrival COVID-19 PCR test.
 However, children whose close contacts are found to be tested positive for COVID-19 will be required to take the test.

-#### 22. How much is the On-arrival COVID-19 PCR test at the airport?
+#### 22. How much is the on-arrival COVID-19 PCR test at the airport?

 The cost of the COVID-19 PCR test is S$196 (inclusive of Goods and Services Tax).
 Visitors will bear the cost of the test in Singapore.